salomoncloud/salomoncloud/README.md

 I'm not just a guy who sits in front of screens.
 Outside of work:

-🥊 Boxing — Soviet/out-boxer style, 6'1" southpaw.
+Boxing — Soviet/out-boxer style.
 Discipline transfers directly to how I approach problems under pressure.
-🎵 Hip-hop production — Beat-making in FL Studio (Alchemist/Pierre Bourne influence).
+Hip-hop production — Beat-making in FL Studio (Alchemist/Pierre Bourne influence).
 I hear patterns in music the same way I hear them in network traffic.
-🍖 Serious cooking — Reverse sear, BBQ, fried chicken.
+Serious cooking — Reverse sear, BBQ, fried chicken.
 Precision matters here too.
-🎮 Linux gaming — Ubuntu 24.04, Steam/Proton, retro emulation.
+Linux gaming — Ubuntu 24.04, Steam/Proton, retro emulation.
 If it runs, I made it run.
-📖 Faith — Grounded in it.
+Faith — Grounded in it.
 It informs how I treat people, make decisions, and stay steady under pressure.

-📬 Let's Connect
+📬Let's Connect

 I'm always open to conversations about AI infrastructure, cloud architecture, TAM/SA opportunities in the Montreal/Quebec market, or anything at the intersection of technical depth and customer-facing work.